albertho425/albertho425/README.md

-# Hi, I’m Albert.
+# :wave: Hi, I’m Albert

 :smiley: I'm transitioning from IT and e-learning to web development.

 :v: I have a work permit in 🇨🇦 and 🇺🇸

-:computer: I'm currently migrating and implementing a website and learning management system.
+:computer: I'm currently migrating and implementing a website and learning management system (IT, design, and front end development)

 :pray: I'm hoping to become an engineer in front end development or technical support.